Junji Iwahara, PhD

 Research

-HMGB1 is a very interesting DNA-binding protein that plays important roles in the cell nuclei and in extracellular space.
-HMGB1 typically exists in the cell nuclei and serves as a DNA chaperone and assists various other DNA-binding proteins.
-HMGB1 contains two DNA-binding domains and intrinsically disordered regions (IDRs).
-HMGB1 recognizes atypical DNA such as Holliday junction, bulged DNA, cisplatin-modified DNA, and G-quadruplex.
+HMGB1 Biochemistry: HMGB1 is a very interesting DNA-binding protein that plays important roles in the cell nuclei and in extracellular space.
+Normally, HMGB1 exists in the cell nuclei and serves as a DNA chaperone and assists various other DNA-binding proteins.
 HMGB1 is released to extracellular space not only passively from dying cells, but also actively from platelets and some healthy cells.
-Extracellular HMGB1 serves as a danger signal and plays several important roles in innate immunity involving extracellular DNA related to infection or tissue damage.
+Extracellular HMGB1 serves as a danger signal that alarms nearby cells and activates an innate immune response.
 HMGB1 is involved in many inflammatory diseases and has been regarded as a potential therapeutic target.
-Using NMR spectroscopy, fluorescence spectroscopy, and other techniques, we are characterizing HMGB1 and trying to find effective ways for HMGB1 inhibition.
+Using NMR spectroscopy and other techniques, we are characterizing HMGB1 and trying to find effective ways for HMGB1 inhibition.
+Visit this for more information.